cast-org/figuration/docs/migration.md

 - Pagination has been modified with a couple of style modifier classes for greater flexibility.
 The use of the `.pagination-group` modifier class on the `.pagination` element is needed to keep the same look as the older pagination component.

 ### Switch
-- Dropped Switch component and consolidated with the `.custom-control` radio and checkbox controls.
+- Dropped Switch component and consolidated with the `.form-check` radio and checkbox controls, through the use of the `.form-switch` modifier class.
 Check out the [new switch custom control]({{ site.baseurl }}/content/forms/#switches).

 ## Utilities